-With configuration like SIDIS that have the target positioned outside the magnet, there is a consistent power deposition in the front part of the magnet.
-Some simulation has been done in order to estimate the possible activation in this area.
-The results of these studies are presented in figure 144 and show the areas of power deposition in the magnet and in the front surface of the magnet.
-As expected
+With configurations like SIDIS that have the target positioned outside the magnet, there is a consistent power deposition in the front part of the magnet.
+Some simulations have been done in order to estimate the possible activation in this area.
+The results of these studies are presented in figure 146